scrapy/scrapy/docs/topics/settings.rst

 Scope: ``spidermiddlewares.urllength``

 The maximum URL length to allow for crawled URLs.
+You can set this to  ``0``
+to disable :class:`~scrapy.spidermiddlewares.urllength.UrlLengthMiddleware` for working with URLs longer than the default value.
+The default limit acts as a stopping condition in case of URLs of increasing length, usually caused by a loop.
 For more information about the default value for this setting see: https://support.microsoft.com/en-us/topic/maximum-url-length-is-2-083-characters-in-internet-explorer-174e7c8a-6666-f4e0-6fd6-908b53c12246

 .. setting:: USER_AGENT